maliMirkec/personal-website/source/_posts/bem-wordpress-theme.md

 ---
-title: _bem - Wordpress theme with BEM methodology
+title: _bem - WordPress theme with BEM methodology
 tags:
-  - Wordpress
+  - WordPress
   - BEM
 id: 13
 categories:
   - Blog
 date: 2017-05-27 07:39:05
 comments: true
-thumbnail: //res.cloudinary.com/starbist/image/upload/v1500724346/bem-Wordpress-theme-with-BEM-methodology_myadk9.png
+thumbnail: //res.cloudinary.com/starbist/image/upload/v1500724346/bem-WordPress-theme-with-BEM-methodology_myadk9.png
-description: This is a post about building custom Wordpress theme with BEM naming methodology.
+description: This is a post about building custom WordPress theme with BEM naming methodology.
 ---

 **[BEM](https://en.bem.info/)** is great.
 It is simple, yet powerful.
 If you're not familiar with it, I highly recommend reading [this article](https://csswizardry.com/2013/01/mindbemding-getting-your-head-round-bem-syntax/) by Harry Roberts.